BUGSPRAY.COM

 HOW TO TREAT ELECTRIC OUTLETS, AIR VENTS, WALLS and CEILINGS | BUGSPRAY.COM

-Now to be clear, we have seen many insulation’s made with recycled cellulose.
-That means if those walls are insulated, they could be food for springtail population.
-Dusting every foot or would help but we can’t say it would get rid of them for good because the insulation will be impeding the dust.
+Now to be clear, we have seen all kind of insulation.
+Some are made with recycled cellulose which is what most any insect loves.
+That means if those walls are insulated, they could be food for an active springtail population.
+Dusting every foot or two would help but we can’t say it would get rid of them for good because the insulation will be impeding the dust from covering everything thoroughly.
 That could allow some pocket nests to keep living.

-And to do that treatment, you’d use the Xempt Dust pumped through our PEST X-JECTORS.
+But if you want to go that route to start, use the Xempt Dust pumped through our PEST X-JECTORS.
 They go through sheetrock and have a port so you can pump Xempt Dust behind walls as needed.
 To install them is pretty easy.
 Just drill a 3/8″ hole in the sheet rock and then hammer them in.
 They come with an attached “cap” so you can seal off the port after spraying.

 Tech Support